Select Another Company

 This apparatus entered service on December 6, 1933 and was reassigned to Engine 13 on December 20, 1949.
 The photo was taken on Central Avenue between 3rd and 4th Streets.

-Photo George Snellbaker
+Photo George Snelbaker

 1917 Ahrens-Fox 1000 GPM Model N.